-In some cases, external changes might have been identified during the scoping phase which require studies to confirm that the plant's compliance with its performance standards is unaffected.
+In some cases, external changes might have been identified during the scoping phase which require studies to confirm that the plant's compliance with its performance standards is unaffected19.

-Where there are significant changes to models or the plant design (for example, changes in the number of inverters, OEM, plant technology) that have potential to impact system strength, a Full Assessment or Stability Assessment (electromagnetic transient wide area studies) might need to be repeated in part or full.
+Where there are significant changes to models or the plant design20 (for example, changes in the number of inverters, OEM, plant technology) or changes in the external network conditions (for example where a significant time period has lapsed between the issue of 5.3.4A/B letter and capability assessment) that have the potential to impact system strength, a Full Assessment or Stability Assessment (electromagnetic transient (EMT) wide area studies) might need to be repeated in part (spot checks) or full.
+The scope of this assessment will be considered during the scoping phase of the capability assessment.
+The NSP will undertake any necessary wide area EMT studies and consult with AEMO.